Soheab/vacefron.py/docs.md

-# Vacefron.py | Docs
+# VACEfron.py | Docs
-A Wrapper for [Vacefron.nl/api](https://vacefron.nl/api) written in Python.\
+A Wrapper for [vacefron.nl/api](https://vacefron.nl/api) written in Python.\
-For any questions and support, you can join [Vacefron's server](https://discord.gg/TtR32WT)
+For any questions and support, you can join [VAC Efron's server](https://discord.gg/TtR32WT)

 ## Getting Started: